leo-buneev/vue-monaco-cdn/README.md

 # vue-monaco-cdn

 [Monaco Editor](https://github.com/Microsoft/monaco-editor) is the code editor that powers VS Code.
 This project aims to provide simple and lightweight Vue.js component, that downloads editor files lazily from cdn.
-Heavily inspired by [vue-monaco](https://github.com/egoist/vue-monaco/).
+Forked from [vue-monaco](https://github.com/egoist/vue-monaco/) and adjusted to use CDN with minimal setup.

 Similar projects: